 Behind on your utility payments?

 The governor’s moratorium preventing shut-offs of electricity, natural gas and water is ending September 30, 2021.
-If you’ve fallen behind on your utilities, you have time now to start looking for utility assistance.
+If you’ve fallen behind on your utilities, call your utility.
+Make a plan.
+Keep your service.

 Call your utility (or utilities).
+Make a plan.
+Keep your service.
 Here’s what to ask for:

 Does your utility company have any assistance available to pay a portion of your balance?